-Lincoln Christian University is considered to be a very affordable private university and yet the cost of attendance can easily reach US$22,000 per year.
+LCU is considered to be a very affordable private university, and yet the cost of attendance can easily reach US$22,000 per year.
 While LCU does have a scholarship program, financial aid is limited.
 As a general rule, if you do not have at least $14,000 per year in sponsorship or personal financial resources, it probably will not be possible for you to attend LCU.
-On rare occasions, financial aid can reach as much as $13,000 a year (leaving a $9,000 gap) but these are very unusual.
+On rare occasions, financial aid can reach as much as $13,000 a year (leaving a $9,000 gap) but these occurrences are very unusual.

 The I-20 and I-901 Forms